beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 print("This is what you're gonna read")
 ```

-Finally, use triple quoted strings for documentation or raw strings with multiple lines.
+Finally, use triple quoted strings for documentation or long strings with multiple lines.

 ```python
 def cool_method(arg):